-An application for a CONSTRUCTION CERTIFICATE PERMIT / BEACH ACCESS PERMIT may be filed for any work performed in the City right-of-way, City easement or City property.
+An application for a Right-Of-Way (ROW) / Beach Access permit may be filed for any work performed in the City right-of-way, Public easement or City property.
 Following is the sample of activities that require Construction Certificate Permit / Beach Access Permit:

-- Contractor/applicant shall call the inspection recorder line (760-435-5081) to arrange a pre-construction meeting prior to commencing any work.
-Minimum of two (2) working days notice is required for any meeting request.
+Contractor/applicant shall call the inspection recorder line at (760) 435-5081 to arrange a pre-construction meeting prior to commencing any work.
+A minimum of two (2) working days' notice is required for any meeting request.
 The Construction Certificate Permit / Beach Access Permit will be issued at this meeting.

 All application forms and samples are available at the Engineering Division front counter or on this website.